Lois White: Biography

 White was the youngest of four children.
 Her family were middle-class, and her father, Arthur Herbert White, was an Auckland architect.
 Her mother, Annie White (Phillips), was a notable member of the Mount Albert Methodist church.
 Her family played a key role in fostering the growth and progress of Methodism in the Mount Albert and Mount Roskill boroughs of Auckland.
 White's maternal grandfather ran W. Phillips & Sons, an importer of prints and artists' materials.
 In 1920, White's father died, marking the end of monetary comfort.
 Her family would be left to rely on financial assistance from other relatives for some time after her father's death.

 White attended Epsom Girls' Grammar School from 1919 to 1922, excelling at all subjects.
-She was the top competitive swimmer at her school, winning every race for Upper School Champion.
-Moreover, White showed potential as an artist from early on, being a valued member of the Epsom Girls' sketch club in which she was 'highly commended' for her artistic contributions.
+She was the top competitive swimmer at her school, winning every race to earn the Upper School Champion.
+Moreover, White showed potential as an artist from early on, being a valued member of the Epsom Girls' sketch club, in which she was 'highly commended' for her artistic contributions.

 In 1923, White enrolled at Elam.
 A year and a half later, in 1925, A.J.C Fisher became the director of the school.
-White credited Fisher as one of her strongest influences, maintaining that he inspired her use of painting and design as a means of expressing ideas.
-During her studies, Fisher also introduced White to the compositions of the old masters, and she was particularly captivated by the figure compositions of Botticelli.
+White credited Fisher as one of her strongest influences, saying he inspired her to use painting and design to express ideas.
+During her studies, Fisher also introduced White to the compositions of the old masters, and she was particularly captivated by Botticelli's figure compositions.

-White went on her first overseas trip in 1960, travelling Europe extensively with her friend, Ida Eise, for several months.
-During this time, they went to as many art galleries, museums and churches as possible.
+White went on her first overseas trip in 1960, travelling extensively throughout Europe with her friend, Ida Eise, for several months.
+During this time, they visited as many art galleries, museums and churches as possible.
 They lived and travelled within the UK until 1962, when they returned to Auckland.

 Career

 In 1928, White graduated from Elam and became a part-time tutor at the school, teaching the junior drawing classes.
 At the same time, she took a part-time position teaching art at Takapuna Grammar School.
-She would continue to live at home with her mother and sister, Gwen, in order to provide financial support.
-Her career as a painter continued concurrently with her teaching career, being accepted as a full "Working Member" of the Auckland Society of Arts in 1931 and exhibiting regularly with the Society.
+She would continue to live at home with her mother and sister, Gwen, to provide financial support.
+Her career as a painter continued concurrently with her teaching career, and she was accepted as a full "Working Member" of the Auckland Society of Arts in 1931 and exhibited regularly with the Society.

 From 1934, White was a full-time teacher at Elam, keeping this position until her retirement in January 1963.
 Her retirement was not by choice.
-When she returned from her overseas travels, she discovered that the majority of the new staff and students disliked her style of art and style of teaching and began to ostracise her.
+When she returned from her overseas travels, she discovered that the majority of the new staff and students disliked her art and teaching styles and began to ostracise her.
 She was soon asked to settle her superannuation entitlements and take early retirement.